-Today, the City of Page can’t build parking areas fast enough to accommodate the hundreds, sometimes thousands, of family cars and tour buses that visit the overlook by on a daily basis.
-Traffic accidents have occurred, including, sadly, a fatality.
-It got so bad in the summer of 2018 that the local police department allocated several officers to monitor the parking area during peak visitation hours to ensure that folks don’t park on the shoulder of US89 illegally, or attempt to squeeze into the lot when it’s already full.
-If the Horseshoe Bend parking lot is full at the time of your visit, you’ll be asked to come back later.
+Fortunately, the City of Page constructed an expanded parking area in 2018 with designated parking spots for the hundreds, sometimes thousands, of family cars, RV’s, and tour buses that visit the overlook by on a daily basis.
+Other improvements included public restrooms, a small shade pavilion, and a safety platform with railings.
+Since the new Horseshoe Bend parking lot opened and began charging entrance fees, there has been a substantial reduction in traffic accidents, and fewer calls to the local police department to ticket folks that park on the shoulder of US89 illegally.
+Still, the Horseshoe Bend parking lot does fill up from time to time.
+If that’s the case at the time of your visit, you’ll be asked to come back later.
 If a space doesn’t free up when you do, you’ll be asked to come back later – again.
 Wash, rinse, repeat.

 Flight tours over Horseshoe Bend are offered daily from the Page Municipal Airport in both fixed-wing airplanes and state-of-the-art Eco-Star EC-130 helicopters, expressly built for aerial sightseeing.
 In about 30 minutes time in the air, you’ll see a ton of incredible scenery in addition to Horseshoe Bend, including:

 Want to take the “wow factor” off the scale?
 Ask about adding a landing on top of Tower Butte to a Horseshoe Bend Helicopter Flight!
 An air tour is a wonderful way to not only gain a truer understanding of Horseshoe Bend and how it relates to the surrounding landscape, but also for getting a feel for how huge Lake Powell really is, and how the works of Nature and Man can create something amazing together.

 Tip: book your flight for the earlier morning hours for optimal lighting conditions and less wind.